This article applies to: ✔️ .NET Core 2.1 SDK and later versions

 Restore the dependencies and tools for the project in the current directory using the file path provided as the source:

 Restore the dependencies and tools for the project in the current directory using the two file paths provided as sources:

 dotnet restore -s c:\packages\mypackages -s c:\packages\myotherpackages

-Restore dependencies and tools for the project in the current directory and shows only minimal output:
+Restore dependencies and tools for the project in the current directory showing detailed output: